poga/actix-lua/README.md

 ### Message

-In actor model, actors communicate with messages. `LuaActor` send/receive messages with the type `LuaMessage`:
+In actor model, actors communicate with messages. `LuaMessage` is the only message type accepted by `LuaActor`:

 * `LuaMessage` can be converted to/from primitive types with `LuaMessage::from()`.
 * Lua types(e.g. number, table) will be convert to `LuaMessage` automatically.